September 27, 2017

 May 15, 2017

 Thanks for attending our Open House and filling out the online survey.
-The survey closed on May 3, 2017 and a public engagement report will be posted soon.
+The survey closed on May 3, 2017 and the survey results [PDF - 3 MB] are available here.

 Staff are working to develop the Plan Framework Report that will identify the emerging directions and concepts that have been developed with the public, stakeholders, and the project advisory committee.
 This framework will be presented to Council and will guide development of the Uptown - Douglas Corridor Plan.

 Thank you to everyone who took part in our Community Design Workshop.
 The presentation was developed based on conversations with the public that occurred during the Community Design Workshops hosted by the District of Saanich from January 20-22, 2017.
 Please note the ideas that are presented are for discussion purposes only.
 The Plan is in early stages of development.